Theophilus Lindsey

-Theophilus Lindsey (20 June 1723 O.S. – 3 November 1808) was an English theologian and clergyman who founded the first avowedly Unitarian congregation in the country, at Essex Street Chapel.
+Theophilus Lindsey (20 June 1723 O.S. – 3 November 1808) was an English theologian and clergyman who founded the first avowedly Unitarian congregation in the country, at Essex Street Chapel, London.
 Lindsey's 1774 revised prayer book based on Samuel Clarke's alterations to the 1662 Book of Common Prayer inspired over a dozen similar revisions in the succeeding decades, including the prayer book still used by the United States' first Unitarian congregation at King's Chapel, Boston.

 Early life

 Lindsey was born in Middlewich, Cheshire, the son of Robert Lindsey, a mercer, and godson of Theophilus Hastings, 9th Earl of Huntingdon, for whose mother his mother had been a servant.
 He was educated at the Leeds Free School and at St John's College, University of Cambridge, where in 1747 he became a fellow.

 Ordained deacon in 1746 and priest in 1747, Lindsey's church career advanced by aristocratic patronage.
 For some time he was a curate in Spitalfields, London, a position found for him by Lady Ann Hastings, aunt to the 9th Earl.
 The nomination was by Granville Wheler, Lady Ann's brother-in-law.

 Lindsey was domestic chaplain to Algernon Seymour, 7th Duke of Somerset, who died in 1750.
 Then he was employed as tutor to the Duke's young grandson, Lord Warkworth—Hugh Percy, originally Hugh Smithson, the future 2nd Duke of Northumberland—from 1751 to 1753 travelling on the continent of Europe.
 Warkworth was destined for Eton College, and Lindsey turned down the post of accompanying him there which went to Charles Dodgson.